official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 6 Letter Sawers to Cowper‑Coles, 27 November 2000, ‘Iraq’.
 7 Letter Barrow to Sawers, 15 December 2000, ‘Iraq’.

-8

-The Report of the Iraq Inquiry•  “Iranian interdiction efforts” had “significantly reduced smuggling down
+*  “Iranian interdiction efforts” had “significantly reduced smuggling down

 the Gulf”, but Saddam Hussein had “compensated by exploiting land routes to Turkey and Syria”.

-•  “Most countries” believed that economic sanctions were “ineffective,
+*  “Most countries” believed that economic sanctions were “ineffective,

 counterproductive and should now be lifted.
 Without active enforcement, the economic sanctions regime” would “continue to erode”.8